Skip to content

 #SBATCH --mail-user=user@domain.com

-How to log into compute nodes running your jobs
+How to log in to compute nodes running your jobs

-It can be useful for troubleshooting or diagnostics to log into compute nodes running one's job in order to observe activity on those nodes.
-Below is the series of steps required to log into a compute node while one's job is running.
+It can be useful for troubleshooting or diagnostics to log in to compute nodes running one's job in order to observe activity on those nodes.
+Below is the series of steps required to log in to a compute node while one's job is running.

 Access to compute nodes is enabled only while the job is running